A guide to understanding omnichannel retail

 One of the most challenging parts of any retail strategy is figuring out if the methods you’re using are catching on with customers.
 However, one of the many benefits of data analytics and retail marketing tools is that we can now measure the results quickly.

 To get there, you’re going to need to pull in data from all your channels, from point-of-sale (POS) systems to e-commerce to digital ads, search engine results, social media, and more.
-But doing that requires a high bandwidth, low latency network that’s capable of connecting to every channel and transporting data quickly.
-Business fiber internet and 5G solutions meet the demands of modern retail because they’re fast and reliable, which is ideal for businesses with multiple locations, end points, and hardware all operating at once.
-But it also gives you room to grow as technology evolves and solutions become even more data intensive.
+But doing that requires a high-bandwidth, low-latency network that’s capable of connecting to every channel and transporting data quickly.

 Naturally, your omnichannel retail campaigns will only be as good as the data you have to work with, and the freshest data always works best.
 When customers reveal interest, you’ll want to act quickly.
 Besides having a capable customer relationship management (CRM) platform or data analytics software to capture trends and interests, edge computing solutions enable you to respond to shopper interests as they happen.
-When data is processed near the source—like when a smart mirror offers up clothing recommendations based on what the shopper “trying on” in store—instead of routing to a data center, you can capture the shopper’s attention when interest is highest.

 How to know if your omnichannel retail strategies are working

 When you track the customer journey across these channels, you’ll see where customers are having trouble so you can adapt your strategies.
 Methods like A/B testing can help measure existing campaign assets against new ones.
 In A/B testing, companies deploy and measure two different versions of a channel asset—like a web page, social ad, or mobile app—to see which version performs better.
-Because customer attitudes are always evolving, evaluating channels on a regular basis will keep you in-step with customer interests so your channel strategies continue to perform at their best.

-Data is changing how we connect with our audiences, online and off.
-Optimizing your network to make the most from this data helps deliver a rich, seamless omnichannel retail experience that boosts satisfaction and creates loyalty for your brand.
+Optimizing your network to make the most of this data helps deliver a rich, seamless omnichannel retail experience that boosts satisfaction and creates loyalty for your brand.

-To learn more about how our high speed connectivity and edge services and solutions can help you power and scale your omnichannel initiatives, visit AT&T Business retail solutions or contact an AT&T Business representative to speak with an expert who knows business.
+To learn more about how our high-speed connectivity and edge services and solutions can help you power and scale your omnichannel initiatives, visit AT&T Business retail solutions or contact an AT&T Business representative to speak with an expert who knows business.

 Why AT&T Business?

-See how ultra-fast, reliable fiber and 5G connectivity protected by built-in security give you a new level of confidence in the possibilities of your network.
+See how ultra-fast, reliable fiber, protected by built-in security, and 5G connectivity give you a new level of confidence in the possibilities of your network.
 Let our experts work with you to solve your challenges and accelerate outcomes.
 Your business deserves the AT&T Business difference—a new standard for networking.

 1 “What is personalization?”
 McKinsey & Company, May 30, 2023, https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-personalization.